 As you transition from active addiction to sobriety, you may be struggling to find your identity.
-In active addiction, drugs or alcohol consume you.
-Your daily routine and hobbies all become focused around how you’re going to get more substances.
+In active addiction, drugs, or alcohol consume you.
+Your daily routine and hobbies all become focused on how you’re going to get more substances.
 The things you once loved and hobbies you once enjoyed have disappeared or seem unattainable.

 Now that you are in recovery, it’s time to decide who you want to be.
 You have the freedom to reclaim aspects of your old identity prior to using and create a new one to become the best version of yourself.

 Losing Your Identity as an “Addict”

 Outside of addiction, what are your hobbies?
 What do you enjoy doing?
 If you recently found sobriety, you may be having a difficult time answering these questions.
 You are not alone!
 Many people who are just starting out on their journey through recovery find that they can’t remember who they were before they started using substances or maybe can’t recall a life prior to addiction.

 If you shed your identity as solely being an “addict,” you might end up shedding your entire identity, especially if you’ve been using it for a long time.
 You may have struggled with addiction for so long, you can’t remember what you used to do for fun, or you were too young when you started using and never had the chance to develop a clear sense of your identity or define who you are.

 Now that you are sober and in the process of shedding your sole identity as an “addict,” you may not know who you are or even recognize yourself.
 You may feel lost or confused and unsure of what direction to go in.
 Who are you now that you’re sober?
 You get to decide!